-Students who are unable to attend school on a long-term basis due to illness or accident may qualify for home instruction by the Board of Education.
-Parents of these students should contact the school counselor or Director of Student Services to receive the proper forms for home instruction.
+Students who are unable to attend school due to illness or accident may qualify for home instruction by the Board of Education.
+Parents of these students should contact their school counselor or Director of Student Services to receive the proper forms for home instruction.